oxianglin/AMLS_assignment23_24/AMLS_23-24_SN20110935/Datasets/PathMNIST/README.md

 Please include pathmnist.npz in this directory.
+Thanks.